Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Studies on relapsed Hodgkin lymphoma

 The HD-R1 study showed that a high-dose chemotherapy followed by autologous stem cell transplantation is more effective than 4 cycles of Dexa-BEAM.
-The HD-R2 study, which was conducted in cooperation with the European Organisation for Treatment and Research of Cancer (EORTC), investigated whether 2 cycles of DHAP followed by a sequential high-dose chemotherapy with cyclophosphamide, methotrexate/vincristine and etoposide, and subsequent administration of BEAM and autologous stem cell transplantation are more effective than 2 cycles of DHAP directly followed by BEAM high dose chemotherapy and subsequent autologous stem cell transplantation.
+The HD-R2 study, which was conducted in cooperation with the European Organisation for Research and Treatment of Cancer, investigated whether 2 cycles of DHAP followed by a sequential high-dose chemotherapy with cyclophosphamide, methotrexate/vincristine and etoposide, and subsequent administration of BEAM and autologous stem cell transplantation are more effective than 2 cycles of DHAP directly followed by BEAM high dose chemotherapy and subsequent autologous stem cell transplantation.

 Studies on advanced stage Hodgkin patients aged over 60